 Assign Chip Values

 Use the ICM formula to assign a value to each player's chip stack.
-The formula varies slightly depending on whether the tournament is in a hand-for-hand situation or at the final table.
+The formula varies slightly depending on whether the tournament is hand-for-hand or at the final table.
 The basic formula is:

 Player’s Chip Value